 An adhesive-backed search mark placard has been approved for use in incidents like Hurricanes and large earthquakes where many structures are involved.
-All FEMA Task Forces have been supplied with the graphic to be used in creating the stick-on search marks, which should be printed on orange paper.
+All FEMA Task Forces stick-on search marks, which should be printed on orange stick-on search marks, which should be printed on orange paper.
 (See example in Sect 9, pg 9-30.)